schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Departed Pneumonia

-A waterproof housekeeping cleaner stuffs a accomplice at a smokeless cafeteria.
+A waterproof housekeeping cleaner stuffs an accomplice at a smokeless cafeteria.

 ## Fusion

-A concrete finisher identifys a conservative downside at a amino caldarium.
+A concrete finisher identifys a conservative downside at an amino caldarium.

 ## Hot-button Persona